FeralAI/o2ptweaks.app/README.md

 When prompted, allow notifications.
 This allows O2P Tweaks to run the tweaks on system startup.

-Check out these pages detailed info:
+Check out these pages for more details:

 * [User Guide](docs/USERGUIDE.md)
 * [JamesDSP Setup](docs/JAMESDSP.md)